 Full-featured walking mode – for those places your car just cannot reach

 Photo Navigation – navigate to the geo-tagged location of one of your phone memories pictures

 Fuel Prices – Don’t just search for a fuel station, search for the cheapest!

-Mike Hudson is a Infrastructure Analyst living and working in Kingston Upon Hull.
+Mike Hudson is a Lead Cyber Security Analyst living and working in Kingston Upon Hull.
 With extensive experience in Microsoft and Apple technologies, ranging from desktop OS’s to Server OS’s and hardware.
 By day working as part of an infrastructure team, and by night ridding the world of IT issues through blog posts..